chrisxfire/chrisxfire.github.io/content/notes/web-development/hugo/variables/page-variables.md

 - `.Truncated` — boolean if the `.Summary` is truncated (useful for showing a "read more" link)
 - `.WordCount` — the number of words in the content

-# Section Variables and Methods
+# section variables and methods
 - `.CurrentSection` — the page's current section (the page itself if it is a section or homepage)
 - `.FirstSection` — the page's first section below root (like `/docs` or `/blog`)
 - `.InSection $anotherPage` — boolean if `$anotherPage` is in the current section